NlGHT/LetItOut/README.md

 ### Focus on what matters.

 Qt6 application with KISS (Keep It Simple Stupid) in mind and focus on minimalism.
-## Perhaps you're lost?
+## Perhaps you've lost focus?
 Do you know **where you're going**?
 What it is **you're doing right now**?
+Is there **a lot going on in your life**?
 Have you **lost sight** and are **wasting time** thinking or **doing something irrelevant**?

 ![Demo GIF 1](https://github.com/NlGHT/LetItOut/blob/assets/LIODemo.gif)
 Slow down your thought process and focus on the things that matter.
-If your mind is racing or you space out, it may be difficult to regain your balance or figure out what's next or going on.
+If your mind is racing or you space out sometimes, it may be difficult to regain your balance or figure out what's next or going on.

-## Installation
+## Install
 Currently **Windows** and **GNU/Linux x86_64** are officially released.
-You can download the [latest development release](https://github.com/NlGHT/LetItOut/releases/tag/latest) generated on GitHub.
-Theoretically though, it has cross-platform native support with minimal dependencies.
+Go to [stable releases](https://github.com/NlGHT/LetItOut/releases/tag/stable) to download the latest stable version.
+You can alternatively download the [latest development release](https://github.com/NlGHT/LetItOut/releases/tag/latest) generated on GitHub.

+Theoretically though, it has cross-platform support with minimal dependencies.
 I personally use it on Alpine Linux (musl based, not glibc).
-It's possible to build for anything with instructions below.
+It's possible to build for anything with the [instructions below](#building).
+APKBUILD and PKGBUILD might come later.

 ## Keyboard centric or mouse workflow
 ![Demo GIF 2](https://github.com/NlGHT/LetItOut/blob/assets/LIOActionsDemo.gif)